 Lastly, green poop can be a sign of stress.
-When your body reacts to stress, it causes bowel movements to be released by the body much quicker, without giving it time to pick up additional waste and bacteria, thus making it mainly bile which is greenish in color.
+When your body reacts to stress, it causes bowel movements to release much quicker.
+It has no time to pick up additional waste and bacteria, so it’s mainly green bile.

 It is a common occurrence for pregnant women to pass green poop and there are a variety of reasons for this, including intestinal ailments like IBS or IBD, prenatal vitamins, certain medications like antibiotics, diet changes as pregnant women are advised to consume meals high in vitamins and minerals, and, lastly, decreased colon transit time.

 Any of these factors can result in a green stool color, but if you haven’t been taking vitamins or added extra greens to your diet, you may want to speak to your doctor about other conditions that may contribute to green poop.

 Green poop can be a sign of digestive complications, including malabsorption syndrome, dehydration, malnutrition, and low level of potassium.
 Unless caused by dietary changes, green poop is not typically seen as normal in adults and could be a sign of something more serious.